Robert F. Kennedy Jr.: Conviction for heroin possession

-On September 16, 1983, Kennedy was charged with heroin possession in Rapid City, South Dakota.
+On September 16, 1983, Kennedy was arrested and charged with heroin possession in Rapid City, South Dakota, after he fell ill in an airplane bathroom.
 In February 1984, he pleaded guilty to a single felony charge of possession of heroin, and was sentenced to two years of probation and community service.
 After his arrest, he entered a drug treatment center.
 To satisfy conditions of his probation, Kennedy worked as a volunteer for the Natural Resources Defense Council (NRDC) and was required to attend regular drug rehabilitation sessions.
 Kennedy asserted that this ended his 14 years of heroin use, which he said had begun when he was 15.
 His probation ended a year early.